-Prospective students are provided with an Estimated Financial Aid award in early spring.
-This estimated award is personalized to your financial aid eligibility at CU Boulder.
-Once you've received this estimate, take some time review it, think about your college costs, and consider your options for the year ahead.
-Here are some planning resources to help you understand your estimated award:
+The Office of Financial Aid emails admitted first-year students with an estimate of their Financial Aid beginning as early as late March.
+This estimate is personalized based on your financial aid eligibility at CU Boulder.
+Once you've received this estimate, take some time review it, think about your college costs and consider your options for the year ahead.
+Here are some planning resources to help you understand your financial aid estimate:

 - Learn how aid is determined